jquery/jquery-wp-content/README.md

 # jQuery.com jquery-wp-content

 This is a set of plugins, themes, and configuration files for jQuery's website infrastructure, which is powered by WordPress.
 It is designed as a custom content directory.
-So think of `jquery-wp-content` as your `wp-content` directory.
+This cannot be installed as a plugin into your current wordpress install, think of `jquery-wp-content` as your `wp-content` directory.

 ## Prerequisites